WHAT TO DO IN KOTOR – THINGS TO DO AND SEE

 Do a Kotor Old Town Free City Tour

-I did not do this in Kotor, which I kind of regret, as I love walking tours – and in Kotor, you have free, daily walking tours (tip based) offered by the Montenegro Hostel.
+I did not do a (free) city tour in Kotor, which I kind of regret, as I love walking tours.
+And in Kotor, you have (almost free), daily walking tours (tip-based) offered by the Montenegro Hostel.

 Shop in Kotor

-Perast is much smaller than Kotor and you cannot do much – but it is so quaint and calm, yet still full of beauty, that you should come here – and not just to beat the crowds.
-Since there are no cruise ships, it is much quieter (and cheaper), even though there are quite a few people coming from Kotor for a few hours.
+Perast is much smaller than Kotor, and you cannot do much.
+But it is so quaint and calm, yet still full of beauty, that you should come here – and not just to beat the crowds.
+Since there are no cruise ships, it is much quieter (and cheaper), even though quite a few people come from Kotor for a few hours.

 Go on a Boat Trip to Our Lady of the Rocks

-If you stay in 2 days in Kotor, you should add following beautiful places also to your itinerary.
+If you stay in 2 days in Kotor, you should add the following beautiful places to your Kotor itinerary.